 Building on its expertise and knowledge in coatings, material properties and performance, plant management, and joining technologies, TWI pioneers geothermal energy research by providing solutions to help improve flexibility and efficiency of geothermal systems, while reducing plant operational costs, including provision of holistic approaches for cheap and efficient drilling solutions.

-TWI is working on a number of geothermal heat and power projects, these include:
+TWI is working on a number of geothermal power projects, these include:

 GeoCoat: Developing Next Generation Coatings for Geothermal Power Plant

 Led by TWI, the project aims to develop novel high performance, specialised corrosion- and erosion-resistant coatings for exceptionally harsh environments.
 These high performance corrosion and erosion resistant coatings are based on selected high entropy alloys (HEAs) and ceramic/metal mixtures (Cermets) to be applied through high velocity oxy fuel (HVOF) thermal spray, electro spark deposition (ESD), electroless plating, and laser cladding.

 Although originally designed to target the key failure points within geothermal power plants, the coatings developed have cross sector benefits and can potentially be applied to other sectors, such as glass, paper, oil and gas, food and drink, etc.